Skip to main content

 Key takeaway

-Shellcode injection is possible whenever a program writes attacker-controlled bytes into memory that the CPU is permitted to execute, a property controlled by the NX (No-eXecute) bit enforced through the OS page table.
-When a program also leaks its own memory addresses, the ASLR randomization that would otherwise make injection impractical is neutralized.
-Modern mitigations stack NX, ASLR, stack canaries, and PIE together precisely because each one alone can be bypassed with the right information leak.
+Shellcode injection works whenever a program writes attacker-controlled bytes into memory the CPU is allowed to execute, which the NX bit governs through the OS page table.
+When the program also leaks its own addresses, the ASLR that would otherwise make injection impractical stops mattering.
+Modern systems stack NX, ASLR, stack canaries, and PIE together precisely because any one of them falls to the right information leak.

 Related reading